 ArcTitan Cloud is not only easy to use, it is also easy to implement and email storage and retention policies can be applied almost immediately.
 Setting up the solution takes just a few minutes and, if your organization has an existing email archive, it can be imported to ArcTitan Cloud quickly and easily without the need or cost of conducting a data conversion.
 The archive can also be exported just as quickly and easily, and since ArcTitan Cloud does use proprietary formats to store emails, you can export your data to another solution easily should you so wish.

-If your organization is in the process of compiling email storage and retention policies – or has policies in place but not yet found a suitable solution to implement them on – do not hesitate to give our team of Sales Technicians a call and request a free thirty-day trial of ArcTitan Cloud.
-Our offer will give your organization an opportunity to experience the benefits of ArcTitan Cloud in your own environment with no contracts to sign and no obligation to continue with the service once the trial period has ended.
+If your organization is in the process of compiling email storage and retention policies – or has policies in place but not yet found a suitable solution to implement them on – do not hesitate to give our team of Sales Technicians a call and request a free demo of ArcTitan Cloud.
+Our offer will give your organization an opportunity to see the merits of ArcTitan Cloud with no obligation to continue with the service after the demo.

-To find out more about our free trial offer, or to ask any questions related to email storage and retention policies, contact us today.
-Within minutes we will have your free account up and running and our cloud-based archiving solution ready for you to use.
+To find out more about our free demo offer, or to ask any questions related to email storage and retention policies, contact us today.
+Within minutes we will have your free demo organized and our cloud-based archiving solution ready for you at your convenience.
 If you have an existing email archive, we can walk you through the migration process or liaise with your IT department for a speedy transfer of data.
-Furthermore, our team of Sales Technicians will always be on hand to provide advice and help you with any technical or administrative issues you encounter during the free trial period.
+Furthermore, our team of Sales Technicians will always be on hand to provide advice and help you with any technical or administrative issues you encounter.